NavigationContentFooter

 Generating a report

-Every load test executed to collect data that can be saved in an output file using the -output parameter.
+Every load test executed to collect data can be saved in an output file using the -output parameter.

 The data collected during each load test is stored in an output file.